mohitmishra786/underTheHoodOfExecutables/Ch-1-The-Mystery-Of-Executable-Size/Why is my "Hello World" so Big?.md

-# The Mystery of Executable Size: Why is my "Hello World" so Big?
+# Why is my "Hello World" so Big?

-Most C programmers start their journey with a simple "Hello, World!" program.
-It's often the first program we write when learning a new language or exploring a new system.
-But have you ever wondered why such a simple program, when compiled, produces an executable that's surprisingly large?
-Let's dive deep into what makes up our executable and why each component is necessary.
+When beginning their journey with C programming on Linux, developers often start with the quintessential "Hello, World!" program.
+It's a rite of passage, a first step into the world of programming.
+However, this simple program holds a fascinating mystery that we'll unravel in this post: Why does such a tiny program compile into a surprisingly large executable?

-## Starting with the Basics
+## Our Starting Point: The Simplest C Program

 Let's begin with the classic "Hello, World!" program: